-Unless you've been living under a rock, you've probably heard that Elon Musk will be forking out a healthy $44 Billion to buy Twitter later this year.
-And while Musk apparently only plans to add some new features and improve the platform, some users are already looking to jump ship.
+Unless you've been living under a rock, you've probably heard that Elon Musk has forked out a healthy $44 Billion to buy Twitter.
+And while Musk apparently only planned to add some new features and improve the platform, some users are already looking to jump ship due to the changes to verification (including a much-maligned paid-for option).

 But before we dive in, if you're looking to enhance your social media experience, then why not treat yourself to one of the best laptops for battery life?
 Or if you'd rather do your browsing on the go, then make sure you check out our roundup of the best smartphones.